Menu

 pscheduler task --tool iperf2 throughput --dest receive_host --interval 2 -u --bandwidth 500M

-Force test to use IPv4 instead of IPv6.
+Force IPv4 instead of default

 pscheduler task rtt --source send_host --dest receive_host